-By the time you reach retirement age, you probably have an empty nest.
+By the time individuals reach retirement age, they probably have an empty nest.
 The children or other family members have now moved on and are creating their own homes.
 Some individuals at that point decide they like their home in their neighborhood and would like to stay there for their lifetime.
 Others might want to sell the larger property and move to a condo or retirement community.

 Sam is a single person and enjoys his home.
 He bought the residence when he was 48 because he loved the neighborhood.

 Sam has cheerfully planted shrubs and flowers on his lot.
 He loves to spend time outside taking care of the property.
 Sam enjoys the neighborhood and plans to live there for the rest of his life.
 He just turned 75 this year and is in very good health.

 He has a pension from his company, his Social Security and an IRA that was created by rolling over a qualified retirement plan.
 With income from all three sources, Sam now has no deductions other than his charitable gifts and is paying very substantial income taxes.
 As a result, he is very interested in finding a way to reduce his tax burden.

 Sam bought the home for $200,000.
 It now has increased in value to $450,000.
 Sam also has been a regular supporter of two community charities that assist young people.
 He would like to eventually leave his home to charity to benefit youth in his community.

 Sam Decides to Visit With His CPA Jim

 Sam: "You know, Jim, I've lived in my home for many years and I like it here.
 I live in a great neighborhood and I know these neighbors.
 So I would like to stay here, but as you know, I keep paying more and more income tax each year.
 It would be great to have a way to save some taxes and eventually pass the home to charity."